-4. Rotate the crankshaft so the counterweight is toward the rear of the engine.
-Install the crank balancer shaft.
+- 4. Rotate the crankshaft so the counterweight is toward the rear of the engine.
+Install the crank balancer shaft. - 5.
+Install the key in the crank balancer shaft; then install the gear and aligning the timing marks, slide the gear into place.